"Eastern" perspective: three ancient Indian ideas

 world.
 Such an understanding of jagat risks obscuring its

-one of the principal Upanishads associated with the Yajur Veda, to which we
+one of the principal Upanishads associated with the Yajur Veda,

 (iii) Finally, by